Best Travel Backpack For Backpacking Abroad

 - Real Suspension System: The Waypoint has an advanced, fully functional suspension system that you’d find in a quality hiking backpack.
 The torso length can also be adjusted to make it fit perfectly.
 This feature is rare in travel backpacks.

-- Male and Female Version: The Waypoint comes in a male and female version so that helps ensure a proper fit for each gender.
+- Male and Female Version: The Waypoint comes in a male and female version which helps ensure a proper fit for each gender.

 - Comfortable Padded Hip Belt: The hip belt on the Waypoint is fully padded and adjustable.